Welcome to Monbulk Primary School. We are a family at Monbulk Primary School, and we are strongly connected to our local community.

 Principal

-At Monbulk Primary School we welcome parent involvement, believing that strong links between home and school foster student learning and community engagement.
+At Monbulk Primary School we welcome parent/carer/kin involvement in our learning community.
+We know that strong links between home and school foster student learning and community engagement.
 We have plenty of opportunities for parents to assist and be part of their child’s learning.
 They include:

 • Parent Helpers (in classrooms)